alvarogarcia7/blog_source/source/_posts/draft_book-review-patterns.md

   * Bring to this book what you have found useful in other books.
 This might be the writing style, the information boxes, the style of the chapter (introduction, body, summary)
   * For practical books (e.g., learning a new language or framework, practicing patterns) write down examples and their solutions at the end of each chapter.
+  * Make sure you find people interested in beta-reviewing your book.
+They should have the same level as the target group.
+This is more of a controlled trial than beta-reviewing.